 You will also need a scale to keep track of their weight.
 Salter (above) are some of the most popular.
 They should read +2 grams.

 Chinchillas are very dependent on air conditioning (<75 F) and humidity control (< 50%).
 If you prefer not to keep your whole house in the 70 degree range for the chin’s health and comfort, consider installing a window a/c in the room they are kept in.
 Simple monitors (2 on left) can be found at discount stores.
 More accurate and elaborate can also be found.

 There is a wide variety of toys, habitats, play lands, etc, for chinchillas.
 A popular one for playtime is the Cottontail Cottage.

 Sections of large cardboard tubes left over from carpet and linoleum rolls (donated by Acadian Flooring) also provide a lot of fun for the chins.
 A catch tube can be made from a 24" piece of 4-5" tube, with a piece of screen held by a rubber band over one end.
 Just set this down and wait.
 Chins can't resist going in to explore.
 Cover the open end with your hand and take them back to their cage.
 Cardboard tubes are not suitable for consumption in any excepting very small amounts.

 Televisions are also quite popular with chins.
 We leave one on at night to provide stimulation.

 You will also need a good exotic veterinarian who is very familiar with chinchillas.
 These are far and few between.
-Luckily, our local vet is one of the best: Dr Gregory Rich at the
+Luckily, our local vet are some of the best: Dr Rich and Dr Pence at the

-___ Cage (stand, shelves, pans, grid, bedding or liners)
+___ Cage (stand, shelves, ledges, pans, bedding or liners)

 ___ Spray bottle for cleaning (50/50 water and vinegar)